-Transplants from Ohio, Leah and her family now live in State College, Pennsylvania, home of the Nittany Lions, where her husband is a physician and remains a loyal Ohio State Buckeye alumnus.
-When not making lesson plans for school, she prepares for the Children’s ministry at her church, where she gets to spend time with some of her favorite people— children.
-She loves to read the Scripture, garden, run, swim, share a good cup of coffee with her husband, and nap.
+As transplants from Ohio to Pennsylvania, the Colls have lived in State College long enough to call it home, but not long enough to transfer their football allegiance from the Buckeyes to the Nittany Lions.
+When not writing lesson plans for school, she prepares for children’s ministry at her church, where she gets to spend time with some of her favorite people— children.
+She loves to read, share Scripture, run, swim, tutor anyone in reading, share a good cup of coffee with a friend, watch meteor showers in the middle of the night and nap.